zkeller89/zkeller89.github.io/_posts/2022-12-26-dtc-ml-zoomcamp-pt2.markdown

 ## Final Impressions

-At the end of the day, I cannot recommend this class enough.
+At the end of the day, I cannot recommend this course enough.
 I came into this class with:
 * Reasonable exposure to statistics and statistical programming frameworks
 * Very little deep learning experience
 * Very little experience when it came to 'deployment' or 'productionizing' anything
 * A 3 month old baby
 * A full-time job

 Alexey and his team took efforts to ensure the students were exposed to the 'full stack' of what it meant to develop machine learning models.
 He took care to ensure additional resources were made available and emphasized additional learning was needed where appropriate.
-While I don't feel this class made me an expert in machine learning by any means, I do feel like it equipped me with:
+While I don't feel this class made me an expert in machine learning by any means, it did equip me with:
-* Confidence to comfortably explore additional resources as I see fit
+* The confidence to comfortably explore additional resources as I see fit
-* A solid understanding of the distinction and importance and the many roles contributing to production-ready machine learning, and how they interact with each other.
+* A solid understanding of the distinction between and importance of the many roles contributing to production-ready machine learning, and how they interact with each other.

 In addition - I was able to remain gainfully employed and my little guy is now 6+ months old and healthy!